ben-trainer/AD-Simulation/README.md

 <img width="600" alt="image" src="https://i.imgur.com/JBz6EY5.png">

-- Communicate the group membership update to Emma, along with any additional instructions or changes in access.
+- Communicate the group membership update to Jennifer, along with any additional instructions or changes in access.
 - Document the whole process